-- Identify and describe distinguishing features of theatre styles and scripts from the pre-modern era. - Work creatively and imaginatively in production roles to interpret scripts from the pre-modern era. - Analyse a performance of a script.
+- Identify and describe distinguishing features of 2 or more theatre styles from pre-1945 and scripts associated with the selected styles. - Work effectively in production roles to interpret scripts from 2 or more pre-1945 theatre styles. - Analyse a live professional performance.